divyasatpute/TeaCode1122_Challenges/Advanced/Week1/Submissions/@sumit-patil-24/README.md

     kubernetes.io/service-account.name: jenkins

+Apply the configuration:
+bash
+kubectl apply -f k8s-resources.yaml

+## Step 4: Get Token and Create Jenkins Credential

-# Get the token from the secret
+1. Get the token:
+bash
 kubectl describe secret mysecretname

-you'll get token in result
-Copy the token value.
+2. Copy the token value.

-Go to your Jenkins instance and navigate to Credentials > System > Global credentials.
-Click Add Credentials and select Secret text.
+3. In Jenkins:
+   - Navigate to *Credentials* > *System* > *Global credentials*
+   - Click *Add Credentials*
+   - Select *Secret text*
-Paste the token value into the Secret field.
+   - Paste the token value into the *Secret* field
-Give the credential a name and description, and click OK.
+   - Add a name and description

-create jenkins pipeline and build it after providing correct credentials
+   - Click *OK*

+## Step 5: Create Jenkins Pipeline and Build

+1. Create a new Jenkins pipeline job
+2. Configure the pipeline to use the Jenkinsfile from your repository
+3. Build the pipeline

+## Conclusion
+You now have a fully configured Jenkins pipeline integrated with Kubernetes and Helm for your DevOps workflow.